saint-lascivious/munin-pihole-plugins/README.md

 * DNS_SERVER

-The DNS server which `munin-pihole-plugins` will contact in order to retrieve its version information (from a `TXT` record at `munin-pihole-plugins.sainternet.xyz`).
+The DNS server which the `munin-pihole-plugins` script will contact in order to retrieve its version information (from a `TXT` record at `munin-pihole-plugins.sainternet.xyz`).
 This should ideally be an IP rather than a hostname, and it should ideally be external, but I'm not your mother.

 * INSTALL_PLUGINS